griddynamics/Behavior-Analytic-Starter-Kit/docs/Developer-Guide--Behavior-Analytics-Platform--Hadoop-cluster.md

 * Hadoop cluster scale up.
 You can scale up you Behavior analytics platform Hadoop cluster by adding data nodes.
 Scale down functionality is not yet implemented.
-Click “Add_datanodes” button and enter the number of data nodes to be added.
+Click “Scale_up_cluster” button and enter the number of data nodes to be added.
 Data nodes will be added with flavor defined in manifest (default: flavor m1.medium).
 Once data nodes are added successfully you will lose information about previously completed jobs in job tracker.